bhavikparmar7/dhana-bandhana/sample-user/sample-usage-guide.md

 - View parsed data from the uploaded file.

 You can:
-- Mark and resolve raw transactions.
+- Mark and resolve (categorize) raw transactions.
 - See resolved transactions in **Transactions** page

 ---